 Web sites reliability refers to the set of attributes that may contribute to the user trust.
-This usually represents a set of security attributes (software, services, technology, etc.) which helps user gain trust in web site performance. 'layers' Typical security may be: integrity. confidentiality, availability, privacy, non-repudiation, authenticity, etc.
+This usually represents a set of security attributes (software, services, technology, etc.) which helps user gain trust in web site performance.
+Typical security 'layers' may be: integrity, confidentiality, availability, privacy, non-repudiation, authenticity, etc.